 “Dreieinigkeitskirch” was founded in 1839 by Saxon immigrants who originally intended to settle in Perry County, MO but instead found a home in St. Louis.
 They were abandoning the oppressive state church in the Old World for the promise of a confessional Lutheran church and community in the New World.

 The Saxon immigrant’s Utopian vision suffered setbacks in Perry County.
 In 1841, with the unexpected death of Trinity’s first pastor, Otto Hermann Walther, Rev. C.F.W.
 Walther returned to St. Louis, to pastor those who had stayed in St Louis.
-Under Rev CFW Walther, Trinity began a “publishing house” and Der Lutheraner newspaper, through which like-minded Lutheran congregations around the mid-west were brought together to form the “Joint Synod of Missouri, Ohio and Other States,” with Rev CFW Walther as Synod President in 1848.
+Under Rev CFW Walther, Trinity began a “publishing house”, wrote the first LCMS hymnal Kirchengesangbuch, and Der Lutheraner newspaper, through which like-minded Lutheran congregations around the mid-west were brought together to form the “Joint Synod of Missouri, Ohio and Other States,” with Rev CFW Walther as Synod President in 1848.